 Using custom fields

-After implementation, custom fields are accessed via the Recruiting preferences section of your account.
+After implementation, custom fields are accessed via the Workflow section of your account.

 Super Admins can change the visibility options for fields on this page.
 You can also quickly reference your fields and see if the data is User or Candidate provided.